DocDBrown/PrivacyPolicy/Truth.md

 Its going to be hot where they go when they die.

-... and that is the reason my wife has developed severe PTSD, so I really don't like bullies.
+... and that is the reason my wife, who has a third degree blackbelt and psychology degree, has developed severe PTSD.
+I think its only fair that if they go overseas to non five-eyes countries, the Geneva convention shouldn't apply to them and their families.